wikichua/SAP/readme.md

 #### Config

-You may get the sample of config file once vam:config called.
+You may get the sample of config file once sap:config called.
 Do advise if that's confusing, I will then make a wiki.md for that.
 In case of you getting "Config file is not ready".
-This indicating your config generated from vam:config is still work in progress.
+This indicating your config generated from sap:config is still work in progress.

 ```php
     'ready' => false, // set true when you are ready to generate CRUD
 ```

 Once you have done your config, you can switch that to true.
-Of course after vam:make is done, this section will be turned to true automatically.
+Of course after sap:make is done, this section will be turned to true automatically.
-This could prevent you from accidentally run vam:make again.
+This could prevent you from accidentally run sap:make again.

 You may access with this auto populated login